ketankmr/android_packages_apps_Chronus/README.md

-Lock Clock
+Lock Clock - Widget
 ==========

-A Lock Clock with weather And Calendar
+A Lock Clock with weather And Calendar.